SovereignCloudStack/standards/Informational/adaption-costs.md

 Using the tool with the command `openstack-image-manager --cloud CLOUD --images images.yaml` simplifies the whole process down to a simple command in addition to the previous installation and modification of the `images.yaml`.

-If the "osism-image-manager" is used, adaption should be relatively quick depending on the number of images.
+If the "osism-image-manager" is used, adoption should be relatively quick depending on the number of images.
 Obviously a large number of images scales the time for this process linearly, so for big deployments, some additional automation should be done.

-For a simple setup with only the standard images, a maximum of two hours for standard adaption with the "osism-image-manager" is expected.
+For a simple setup with only the standard images, a maximum of two hours for standard adoption with the "osism-image-manager" is expected.
 A manual approach is not recommended, since this process would involve a multitude of OpenStack commands and could easily take multiple days depending on the setup.